Biden signs $95 billion military aid package for Ukraine, Israel and Taiwan

 The president also reiterated his strong backing for Israel.

 "My commitment to Israel, I want to make clear again, is ironclad," the president said.
-He cited Iran's recent air attack on Israel, which involved more than 300 drones and missiles, though it inflicted only minimal damage.
+He cited Iran's recent air attack on Israel, which involved more than 300 drones and missiles, though almost all were shot down and Israel suffered only minimal damage.

 Biden noted that the bill includes $9 billion for humanitarian assistance worldwide, including $1 billion for Gaza.